unrays/Mixin/README.md

 }
 ```

+##### *The remaining classes and ECS elements are in a separate file, which corresponds to my ECS project named Exotic.*
 ```cpp
 // Copyright (c) December 2025 Félix-Olivier Dumas.
 All rights reserved.
 // Licensed under the terms described in the LICENSE file